Covariant formulation of electrodynamics in isotropic media revisited: Covariant electrodynamics in isotropic media revisited

 respectively.\footnote [4] {Pal also noted correctly that eq.
 (36) can be obtained directly from eqs.
 (26) and (32), expressing $E^\mu$ and $B^\mu$ in eq.
 (32) through $A^\mu$, contracting eq.
 (26) with $u^\nu$ and employing the gauge condition (38), and similarly for eq.
 (37).}

-To summarize, Pal has demonstrated in [3] that reference [2] contains a serious error by claiming that the foursome $(\varphi, A_x,A_y,A_z)$ of electromagnetic potentials is not a four-vector in a moving isotropic medium and that, consequently, Pal's covariant extension of electromagnetism to isotropic media fails.
+To summarize, Pal has established in [3] that reference [2] contains a serious error by claiming that the foursome $(\varphi, A_x,A_y,A_z)$ of electromagnetic potentials is not a four-vector in a moving isotropic medium and that, consequently, Pal's covariant extension of electromagnetism to isotropic media fails.

-It should be stressed, however, that the last paragraph of [3] contains an unfortunate mistake.
+It should be stressed, however, that the last paragraph of [3] contains a basic error.
 Arguing that $A^\mu$ is a four-vector in the context of electrodynamics in the vacuum, Pal asserts: ``The inhomogeneous field equations, written in terms of the potentials, are covariant {\it only} if the potentials are assumed to satisfy a covariant gauge condition.
 In non--covariant gauges such as the Coulomb gauge or the axial gauge, the potentials do not obey a covariant set of equations, as can be verified from any textbook on classical electromagnetic theory.''
 However, this is not true.

-As is recalled in the present Section 2, the inhomogeneous Maxwell's equations written in terms of the potentials, eqs.
-(11), are always covariant (assuming of course that $A^\mu$ and $J^\mu$ are four--vectors [8]), regardless of whether a covariant gauge is used or not in the original frame; on the other hand, only choosing a covariant gauge yields the covariant {\it simplified equations} for the potentials.
+As is recalled in the present Section 2, the inhomogeneous Maxwell's equations written in terms of the potentials, the basic eqs.
+(11), are always covariant (taking of course that $A^\mu$ and $J^\mu$ are four--vectors by definition [9]), regardless of whether a covariant gauge is used or not in the original frame; on the other hand, only choosing a covariant gauge yields the covariant simplified (post-gauge) equations for the potentials.
+Thus, in non-covariant gauges, the potentials obey a non-covariant set of equations [the simplified (post-gauge) ones], but also a covariant set of equations [the basic (pre-gauge) ones], which are valid in any gauge.
+However, correcting Pal's error reinstates the fundamental validity of his rebuttal to Franklin.